 Sefad is not only known for its mysticism and artists’ colony but also for its healers.
 Many people practicing alternative medicine are attracted to Sefad by the special atmosphere and clean air.
-There are all sort of natural remedies on offer in Sefad.
-One well known healer is Esther Eliezer, whose customers come from afar to experience her healing powers.
+There is all sort of natural remedies on offer in Sefad.
+One well-known healer is Esther Eliezer, whose customers come from afar to experience her healing powers.

 A Place to Purify the Soul